Configuration#

 ineq_ordering: [ 1 ] # list[int]

 Currently only w2dynamics output is supported, though support for further DMFT solvers is planned.
 The result files are expected in the folder given by input_path, with fname_1p and fname_2p naming the one- and two-particle results.
-Because the two-particle Green’s function is symmetric under the exchange of its two fermionic frequencies, this symmetrisation is enforced explicitly when do_sym_v_vp is True.
+The two-particle Green’s function is always symmetrized under the exchange of its two fermionic frequencies \((\nu, \nu')\) on load: this is the time-reversal-plus-inversion symmetry that makes the right three-leg vertex the first-frequency-summed transpose of the left one, so both are obtained from a single auxiliary susceptibility sum.
+The same symmetry lets the double-counting kernel of the Schwinger-Dyson equation read its summed (second) frequency argument off the stored first axis of the local vertex.

-The symmetrize_orbitals field allows the local DMFT quantities, namely the self-energy and the one- and two-particle Green’s functions, to be symmetrised over orbitals, which is well defined because these quantities are purely local.
-For the three orbitals of a material such as \(\mathrm{SrVO}_3\), entering [1, 2, 3] symmetrises all three with respect to one another.
+The symmetrize_orbitals field allows the local DMFT quantities, namely the self-energy and the one- and two-particle Green’s functions, to be symmetrized over orbitals, which is well defined because these quantities are purely local.
+For the three orbitals of a material such as \(\mathrm{SrVO}_3\), entering [1, 2, 3] symmetrizes all three with respect to one another.
 Subsets and multiple subsets are equally possible: for a four-orbital case in which orbitals one and three as well as orbitals two and four are locally equivalent, one enters [[1, 3], [2, 4]].

 The last two settings were introduced for multi-layered materials such as \(\mathrm{La}_3\mathrm{Ni}_2\mathrm{O}_7\).
-There the DGA calculation uses a four-orbital model, while at the DMFT level the symmetry of the system lets one treat pairs of orbitals as equivalent atoms, producing two-orbital DMFT quantities that must be mapped back onto the full four-band orbital-diagonal space.
+There the DΓA calculation uses a four-orbital model, while at the DMFT level the symmetry of the system lets one treat pairs of orbitals as equivalent atoms, producing two-orbital DMFT quantities that must be mapped back onto the full four-band orbital-diagonal space.
 The n_ineq field gives the number of inequivalent atoms treated in DMFT (one for \(\mathrm{La}_3\mathrm{Ni}_2\mathrm{O}_7\)), and ineq_ordering specifies how these are distributed across the orbital-diagonal entries of the Hamiltonian; setting it to [1, 1] correctly populates the four-orbital space by repeating the first atom’s data.
 The entries may be ordered arbitrarily or repeated to suit different layered geometries, as long as the total number of orbitals they represent matches the number of bands in the Hamiltonian input.

 Eliashberg equation#